Arabasta/yumeko/README.md

 ---

 # Cache
 Redis is used for caching the results of the coin change calculation.
-The cache is stored in a Redis instance running in a Docker container.
 Cache is evicted when DenominationsConfig.setDenominations() is called.
+Docker compose file will run the Redis instance.

 Sample logs:
 ```